Draft Local Planning Scheme No. 7

 Hi, I have a query as to the key differences in planning requirements that apply to R100 in comparison to R80.
 The info sheet says the maximum number of single and grouped dwellings and building height are the same, and to contact the City for more information.

-NicoleD asked over 1 year ago
+NicoleD asked about 2 years ago

 Hello and thank you for your question.
 There are different plot ratio requirements for the R80 and R100 densities, which are applicable to apartment style developments.
 The R80 density has a plot ratio of 1.0, and the R100 density has a plot ratio of 1.3.
 Plot ratio refers to the amount of apartment floorspace that can be developed on a site.
 For example, if your lot is 1,000m2 and R80, with a 1.0 plot ratio you can develop 1,000m2 of apartment floorspace over 4 storeys.
 If your lot is 1,000m2 and R100, with a plot ratio of 1.3 you can develop 1,300m2 of apartment floorspace over 4 storeys.
 There is also a different minimum rear setback requirement between the R80 coding and R100 of 3m and 6m, respectively.
 You can view the R-Codes Volume 2 for further information.